Haokaiiii/wfx-dropbox/README.md

 3.  **Job Polling:**
     *   A scheduled job runs every minute.
     *   It ensures valid WorkflowMax access tokens are available (refreshing if necessary).
-    *   It fetches jobs from WorkflowMax API created since the last poll.
+    *   It fetches jobs from the WorkflowMax API using the `from` parameter set to `lastChecked` and `to` set to the current time.
+On the very first run, `lastChecked` is 24 hours in the past.
     *   The response from WFM can be XML or JSON, and the application attempts to parse it accordingly.
+    *   After successfully processing jobs, `lastChecked` is updated to the current time for the next polling cycle.

 4.  **Job Processing:**
     *   For each new job: